Jleafy/jleafy-emacs/README.md

 ### Installation

-You can install jleafy-emacs via the command line:
+You can install jleafy-emacs via the command line (root):

-> cd ~
-> git clone http://github.com/Jleafy/jleafy-emacs.git .emacs.d
+> git clone http://github.com/Jleafy/jleafy-emacs.git ~/.emacs.d

 ### List of Used Tools